mozilla/DeepSpeech/doc/index.rst

 ..
-DeepSpeech documentation master file, created by sphinx-quickstart on Thu Feb  2 21:20:39 2017.
+Mozilla Voice STT documentation master file, created by sphinx-quickstart on Thu Feb  2 21:20:39 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DeepSpeech's documentation!
+Welcome to Mozilla Voice STT's documentation!
 ======================================

-DeepSpeech is an open source Speech-To-Text engine, using a model trained by machine learning techniques based on `Baidu's Deep Speech research paper <https://arxiv.org/abs/1412.5567>`_.
-Project DeepSpeech uses Google's `TensorFlow <https://www.tensorflow.org/>`_ to make the implementation easier.
+Mozilla Voice STT is an open source Speech-To-Text engine, using a model trained by machine learning techniques based on `Baidu's Deep Speech research paper <https://arxiv.org/abs/1412.5567>`_.
+Project Mozilla Voice STT uses Google's `TensorFlow <https://www.tensorflow.org/>`_ to make the implementation easier.

-To install and use DeepSpeech all you have to do is:
+To install and use Mozilla Voice STT all you have to do is:

 .. code-block:: bash